 Common KPIs for a VoIP service provider like RingCentral for Desktop would include network service availability and uptime, call setup response time, and network latency.

-Once the metrics are defined, responsibilities need to be defined and targets should be set.
+Once you define what to measure, responsibilities need to be defined and targets should be set.

 |Incident Resolution||Lightning Speed must respond to and resolve service interruptions within the specified period.||85% of incidents resolved within 48 hours of initial support contact|